RSE-Sheffield/RSE-Sheffield.github.io/_posts/2022-05-05-reproducible-matlab.md

 **Remember!** include your `.prj` file under version control.

-### Continuous Integration and Continuous Deployment
+### Continuous integration and continuous deployment
 These might sound pretty scary, but all I really mean is: "**actions that run automatically**", maybe when you make changes to your code, or on a particular schedule for instance.
 These can do things such as running tests or updating the documentation.
 There are lots of tools for this such as _Travis_, _CircleCI_, _Jenkins_ _etc_. but here I'm going to concentrate on _GitHub Actions_ because it's an increasingly popular tool and one that I've used with MATLAB myself.

 In brief, GitHub actions is a really, really, _really_ useful tool!
-Some examples of things I've done with them with MATLAB are: running tests when a pull request is made so that we can see that the new code works and doesn't break anything before we merge it; automatically compiling a standalone application and an installer for any new releases so that I don't have to do it myself; and at the same time publishing a PDF of user documentation and uploading it to the project's release page automatically.
+Some examples of things I've done with actions when using MATLAB are: running tests when a pull request is made so that we can see that the new code works and doesn't break anything before we merge it; automatically compiling a standalone application and an installer for any new releases; and at the same time publishing a PDF of user documentation and uploading it to the project's release page automatically.

 MathWorks have made a number of actions available for use on GitHub under the [matlab-actions](https://github.com/matlab-actions) organisation, for an overview, [see this repo](https://github.com/matlab-actions/overview).